About Artwork

 OTTOMATA & Atomic 3

-Ottomata is a technological collective who revolves around interactive and media art.
-The members are actively evolving artistically as well as professionally in different scenes of the creative landscape.
-They frequently collaborate with other multimedia creation studios such as Moment Factory, Float4 and Champagne Club Sandwich, while working in-house on research-creation opportunities.
+Ottomata is a technological collective working in the field of interactive art and media.
+Its members are actively evolving both artistically and professionally within different spheres of the creative landscape.
+They frequently collaborate with other multimedia creation studios such as Moment Factory, Float4, and Champagne Club Sandwich, while also conducting in-house research-creation projects.

-These explorations often lead to the creation of unique in situ works and to original blendings with parallel disciplines.
-Their creations are shaped by their desire to develop not just new, but deep and meaningful levels of interaction with their public.
+These explorations often lead to the creation of unique site-specific works as well as original cross-disciplinary hybrids.
+Their creations are driven by a desire to develop not only new forms of interaction, but above all meaningful and lasting relationships with their audience.

-With over 10 years of experience in the performing arts, director Félix Dagenais and lighting designer Louis-Xavier Gagnon-Lebrun founded ATOMIC3 to push their artistic development beyond the walls of theatre, inventing new ways to tell stories and spark the imagination.
+With over ten years of experience in the performing arts, director Félix Dagenais and lighting designer Louis-Xavier Gagnon-Lebrun founded ATOMIC3 in order to pursue their artistic practice beyond the walls of theatre, by inventing new ways of telling stories and sparking the imagination.

-Together they design and create urban installations that transform space and light up people’s everyday lives.
-Whether interactive or contemplative, their works invite citizens to look at their environment with new eyes.
-Their rich and diverse performing arts experience informs their approach, bringing original narrative and poetic dimensions to their work.
+Together, they design and create urban installations that transform spaces and illuminate everyday life.
+Whether interactive or contemplative, their works invite citizens to look at their environment with fresh eyes.
+Their rich background in the performing arts informs each of their creations, which are infused with unique narrative and poetic dimensions.